-This can be a bit creepy, but you can request a family to see the bones of Ifugao ancestors for a fee.
+This can be a bit unusual, but you can request a family to see the bones of Ifugao ancestors for a fee.
 Most of these bones are bundled, preserved, and wrapped in colourful hand-woven blankets.
 The experience is unique, and it’ll give you a fine appreciation of the Ifugao traditions and heritage.

 5. Bocos Village